Exercise and Pregnancy: A Healthy Combination

 - Resistance training with heavy weights

 Exercise Duration and FrequencyExercising for 30 minutes a day on most days of the week is all that’s needed to maintain fitness and achieve related benefits.
-Women who wish to exercise for longer than 45 minutes should speak to their doctors before doing so.
+Women who wish to exercise for a longer period of time should speak to their doctors before doing so.
 Getting your exercise in 10-minute spurts is also fine.
 As long as you exercise at a moderate or vigorous pace for at least 10 minutes, these short bursts of exercise can count toward your overall goal.

 Other Factors to Consider